SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

 \subsubsection{Discrete Distribution of Local Salience}

-In the aforementioned section, we allocate the bit-width for each group based on the global salience.
-However, the salience among different elements within the same group still locally exhibits an unstructured difference.
-Specifically, as depicted in the salience distribution in Fig.~\ref{fig:ingroup_salience}, within the \(10^{th}\) attention output layer of LLaMA-7b, a subset of sparse weights within the comparatively less salient Group-2 still maintains a high level of importance.
-In LLMs, a small number of weights with outliers may affect the distribution of salience in an unstructured manner, as described in Definition~\ref{df:1}.
-These discrete weights typically account for only approximately 1\% of the total weights within the group but play a crucial role in the modeling capability of LLMs.
+In the aforementioned section, we group-wisely allocate the bit-widths for each group based on the global salience.
+To maintain the efficiency of quantized inference, we employ a commonly used sequential structured grouping~\citep{frantar2022gptq,lin2023awq,shao2023OmniQuant}.
+However, this group-wise mixed-precision also leads to differences in salience among the various elements within the same group.
+Specifically, as the salience distribution in Fig.~\ref{fig:ingroup_salience}, within the \(10^{th}\) attention output layer of LLaMA-7B, a subset of sparse weights within the comparatively less salient Group-2 (Fig.~\ref{fig:ingroup_salience}) still maintains a high level of importance.
+In LLMs, a small number of weight elements with outliers affect the local distribution of salience.
+These discrete weights typically account for only approximately 1\% within the group but play a crucial role in the modeling capability of LLMs.

-The existing vanilla quantizers still face the challenge in representing significant weight information, for only considering mean error of all elements within a group.
-When quantizing weights according to Eq.~(\ref{eq:quantization}) in group-wise format, a large number of relatively non-salient weights at the intra-group statistical level tend to dominate the parameters generated by the quantizer.
-This leads to a degradation of salient information within the group, thereby affecting the model performance of LLMs.
+Vanilla quantizers struggle to represent local salient information as they only consider the mean error of all elements within a group.
+During group-wise quantization (Eq.~\ref{eq:quantization}), non-salient weights often dominate, degrading critical information and negatively impacting LLM performance.